ellipsis/ellipsis/docs/api.md

 <h5>utils.prompt</h5>
 Prompts user `$1` message and returns true if `YES` or `yes` is input.

+A default answer can be provided as a second argument.
+If there is no controlling terminal, this will be used instead of asking for input.

 ``` bash
 # example ()
 TODO